dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-A Glas application, at least for [Glas CLI](GlasCLI.md) verbs, is represented by a Glas program that is evaluated transactionally and repeated over time explicit halt.
-Importantly, a failed transaction does not halt the application.
-Instead, repeating failed transactions will implicitly wait for external changes or, in case of non-deterministic choice, search for a choice that can be committed.
-This provides the basis for reactivity, concurrency, and process control - see *Transaction Machines*.
+A Glas application, at least for [Glas CLI](GlasCLI.md) verbs, is represented by a step function that is repeatedly evaluated over time until it successfully halts, with each evaluation in a transaction.
+A failed evaluation does not halt the application, but retries with the original input over time, implicitly waiting for external conditions (or any non-deterministic choices) to change.

-A viable application program model:

         type Process = init:Params | step:State -> [Effects] (halt:Result | step:State) | FAILURE

-The program represents a single transactional step in evaluation.
-This step will be evaluated repeatedly in separate transactions over time until 'halt' is returned.
-The State type is usually private to the application, but is accessible for extensions or potential debug views.
-The Params, Result, and Effects types must be externally known and documented.
+This application model, which I call *Transaction Machine*, provides a robust foundation for reactivity, concurrency, and process control.

 ## Transaction Machines